lsmucassi/f-api-secure/README.md

 : displays all messages based on the query passed to the url e.g
     - http://128.0.0.1:8000/api/listMessages - lists all without urls
+    - http://128.0.0.1:8000/api/listMessages:version=2 - default version 2 returns all messages with urls in json form
     - http://128.0.0.1:8000/api/listMessages:version=2-json - returns all messages with urls in json form
     - http://128.0.0.1:8000/api/listMessages:version=2-xml - returns all messages in xml form